terralang/terra/docs/api.md

     expression

 (Optional) A Lua method `function(self,lexer)` that is called whenever the parser encounters an entry-point keyword at the beginning of a Lua expression. `self` is your language object, and `lexer` is a Lua object used to interact with Terra's lexer to retrieve tokens and report errors.
-Its API is decribed below.
+Its API is described below.
 The `expression` method should return a _constructor_ function `function(environment_function)`.
 The constructor is called every time the expression is evaluated and should return the value of the expression as it should appear in Lua code.
 Its argument, `environment_function`, is a function  that when called, returns the local lexical environment as Lua table from  variable names to values.

 ---

     statement

 (Optional) A Lua method `function(self,lexer)` called when the parser encounters an entry-point keyword at the beginning of a Lua _statement_.
 Similar to `expression`, it returns a constructor function.
-Additionally, it can return a second argument that is a list of assignements that the statment performs to variables.
-For instance, the value `{ "a", "b", {"c","d"} }` will behave like the Lua statment `a,b,c.d = constructor(...)`
+Additionally, it can return a second argument that is a list of assignements that the statement performs to variables.
+For instance, the value `{ "a", "b", {"c","d"} }` will behave like the Lua statement `a,b,c.d = constructor(...)`

 ---